meighean/exam_py/README.md

 # exam_project
- Homelessness statistics by US state
+ Visualization of homelessness statistics by US state